Azure/AzureML-Containers/README.md

 <a name="dependencies"></a>
 ## Base image dependencies
-Currently Azure ML supports both cuda9, cuda10 and cuda11 base images.
+Currently Azure ML supports cuda9, cuda10 and cuda11 base images.
 The major dependencies installed in the base images are:

 | Dependencies | IntelMPI CPU | OpenMPI CPU | IntelMPI GPU | OpenMPI GPU |
 | --- | --- | --- | --- | --- |